Louis IV de Bueil, Comte de Sancerre: Biography

-Louis IV de Bueil, Comte de Sancerre (died c.
-1565) was the Count of Sancerre from 1537 until his death.
-In 1540 he was appointed cup-bearer to Francis I of France; he was also Knight of the Order of King, governor of Anjou, Touraine and Maine.
-He commanded the French defenders during the Siege of St. Dizier (1544).
-He fought at the battles of Marignano, Pavia, and Saint-Quentin.
+In 1537, he inherited the County of Sancerre from Jean VI de Bueil, his young nephew.

+In 1540 he was appointed cup-bearer to Francis I of France; he was also Knight of the Order of King, governor of Anjou, Touraine and Maine..

+He commanded the French defenders during the Siege of St. Dizier (1544). and fought in the Battle of St. Quentin (1557), where he helped save the greater part of the cavalry.